 How to Translate Gettext PO and POT Files with PTC

 As you work with PO files, you’ll also come across related formats like POT and MO files.
-Before you start translating, it’s important you understand how these files work together in the localization process.
+This guide explains:

 What Are POT, PO, and MO Files?